LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

 dashboard as the front end to users solving the workflow monitoring problem in user friendly way.
-The sharing of a complex dashboard design is possible among users and is more oriented towards monitoring and graphical presentation, with full visualisation support.
+The sharing of a complex dashboard design is possible among users and is more oriented towards monitoring and graphical presentation, with full visualization support.
 Having all these features in mind, we would like to highlight that the approach presented in continuation is significantly advanced for users with similar physics codes that need to be put inside a dashboard for easy handling, coupling,